flutter/website/get-started/codelab/index.md

 </ol>

+Restart the app.
+If you try to hot reload, you might see an error:

+{% prettify sh %}
+Reloading...
+Not all changed program elements ran during view reassembly; consider restarting.
+{% endprettify %}

-Hot reload the app.
-It should behave as before, displaying a word pairing each time you hot reload or save the app.
+The app should behave as before, displaying a word pairing each time you hot reload or save the app.

 <center><img src="images/step3-screenshot.png" alt="screenshot at completion of third step"></center>